grrr-amsterdam/guidelines/coding-standards/general/README.md

 ## Object Calisthenics

-At Grrr, we practice [Object Calisthenics](http://williamdurand.fr/2013/06/03/object-calisthenics/).
+At GRRR, we practice [Object Calisthenics](http://williamdurand.fr/2013/06/03/object-calisthenics/).
 Generally, the most important bits are:

 ### Only one level of indentation per method